Human Remains Found In Amazon Search For Journalist, Expert - UrduPoint

 Human Remains Found In Amazon Search For Journalist, Expert

-Relatives of the missing men -- veteran correspondent Dom Phillips, 57, and respected indigenous specialist Bruno Pereira, 41 -- meanwhile said Brazilian authorities had informed them two bodies had been found in the search.
+Relatives of veteran correspondent Dom Phillips and respected indigenous specialist Bruno Pereira meanwhile said authorities informed them two bodies had been found -- though police and local indigenous leaders denied that, adding to confusion around the case.

-The men's families have endured an anguished wait for news since they disappeared a week ago Sunday during a reporting trip to Brazil's Javari Valley, a remote jungle region rife with illegal fishing, logging, mining and drug trafficking.
+The families of Phillips, 57, and Pereira, 41, have endured an anguished wait for news since the pair disappeared a week ago Sunday during a reporting trip to Brazil's Javari Valley, a remote jungle region rife with illegal fishing, logging, mining and drug trafficking.

 "The evidence leads us to believe something bad was done to them, because human innards were found floating in the river, which are now undergoing DNA testing," President Jair Bolsonaro said.